 "Often a woman will get a man to look up mattresses, and before you know it, she's sending e-mail or on the phone.
 But, a lot of times it's vice versa -- it's the woman on the Internet.
 She probably uses it at work, has it at home and is looking for new ways to use it."

 The geographical diversity of visitors to the Web site also came as a pleasant surprise.
 "We do business in all 50 states, with the most sales coming from California, Texas and New York," reported Colvin.

 The Best In Beds marketing research reveals some other interesting facts:

 Approximately 36 percent of customers prefer king size beds, 48 percent prefer queen size.

 Thirty-four percent of customers say they are willing to spend "whatever it takes" to get the very best, defined as $800 and up for queen size.
-Another 43 percent expect to pay between $600 and $800 for queen size.
+Another 43 percent expects to pay between $600 and $800 for queen size futon mattress.